-With the advent of modern advertising, and Internet marketing technologies in particular, has marketing become easier, more efficient and less costly?
+With the advent of modern advertising, and internet marketing technologies in particular, has generating more sales become easier, more efficient and less costly?

 In brief: I would answer “Yes” to both questions.

-On the one hand, the technologies of Internet marketing may appear so alien to some, that the whole subject is confusing.
+On the one hand, the technologies of internet marketing may seem alien enough to some, that the whole subject may appear confusing.

-On the other hand, there are some aspects of Internet marketing that are simple enough, that given an understanding of certain components (like, say, how to create a blog), that one may consider the entire subject relatively simple.
+On the other hand, there are some aspects of internet marketing that are simple enough, that given an understanding of certain basics (like, say, how to create a blog), that one may consider the entire subject relatively simple.

-In simple terms, what it takes to provide PREDICTABLY good images, under specialized and/or pressured circumstances – on demand – is so different than what it takes to turn out good photos at one’s leisure, that the value difference between an amateur and top level pro can be exponential in terms of cost.
+In simple terms, what it takes to provide PREDICTABLY good images, under specialized and/or pressured circumstances – on demand – is so different than what it takes to turn out good photos at one’s leisure, that the value difference between an amateur and top-level pro can be significant in terms of cost.

 Internet marketing has not only dramatically changed the calculus of marketing in general, but the changes are still evolving every day!

-The good news is that such changes have resulted in lowered costs in certain areas, and simplified services in others.
+The good news is that such changes have resulted in lowered costs in certain areas and simplified services in others.
 For example, setting up a website has never been easier.
 Nowadays, it’s possible to set up relatively sophisticated websites for a fraction of the cost of only a decade ago.
-Furthermore, the skill required to set up such a site is also a fraction of what was required a decade ago.
+Furthermore, the skill required to set up such a site is also less than what was required a decade ago.

-However, the bad news is that the simplicity and low cost of setting up websites has led to misunderstandings about the “marketing” of products and services via the Internet.
-The problem is quickly realized by any business which has set up a website and then experienced the unhappy reality of very few visitors arriving and the website not making anywhere near the profit that was anticipated.
+However, the bad news is that the simplicity and low cost of setting up websites have led to misunderstandings about the “marketing” of products and services via the internet.
+The problem is quickly realized by any business which has set up a website and then experienced the unhappy reality of very few visitors and the website not making anywhere near the profit that was anticipated.

-In brief, 21st century marketing changes have resulted in good news and bad news.
-However, here’s the “best” news: never before has there been so many ways to measure and quantify the results of marketing, via the Internet.
-Which means the results of “professional” and/or “amateur” marketing services are now subject to the level of scrutiny and evaluation that have been required in the realm of scientific discovery and advances.
+In brief, 21st-century marketing changes have resulted in good news and bad news.
+Here’s the best news: never before has there been so many ways to measure and quantify the results of marketing, via the internet.
+This means the results of “professional” and/or “amateur” marketing services are now subject to the level of scrutiny and evaluation that have long been required in the realm of scientific discovery and advances.

 Stated another way, never before have marketers, and purchasers of marketing services, been able to so effectively gauge what they are gaining from their marketing investments.
 The relative merits (or not) of marketing campaigns and marketing services are more transparent than ever.

-“How much sales increased” is a vital statistic.
-But it’s also invaluable to know “exactly” where those sales came from and how to improve sales further.
-The application of market testing in combination with modern analytics, speeds up the efficiency of marketing campaigns while reducing costs.
+“How much revenue increased” is a vital statistic.
+But it’s also invaluable to know what specific factors drove sales higher and how to improve sales further.
+The application of market testing in combination with modern analytics speeds up the efficiency of marketing campaigns while reducing costs.

 More importantly, in terms of establishing a marketing campaign or professional marketing services, one can better understand what lies ahead through the guidance of a marketing pro who can embrace the existing technologies, as well as a specific company’s circumstances and business goals, and coalesce these components into a customized strategy for the benefit of the client and the client’s expansion.